Quantized distributed Nash equilibrium seeking under DoS attacks: Introduction

-This paper deals with quantized distributed NE seeking problems under DoS attacks.
-We are interested in three questions: 1. how to design a new quantization scheme realizing NE seeking and preventing quantizer saturation under DoS attacks; 2. how robust is the quantized distributed NE seeking algorithm; 3. what is the lower bound of the number of quantization levels preventing quantizer saturation under DoS attacks.
-Different from the Lyapunov-type approaches \cite{9878291, chen2022distributed}, we develop a new path to answer the above questions, which is aligned with the approaches for studying quantized consensus \cite{you2011network, ran2022quantized, li2010distributed, feng2023tcns}.
-From a technical viewpoint, such a new development is challenging due to NE seeking problems involving nonlinear functions, under which some key techniques for linear-system consensus in \cite{you2011network, ran2022quantized, li2010distributed, feng2023tcns} are not applicable.
+Our paper deals with quantized distributed NE seeking problems under DoS attacks.
+We are interested in three questions: 1. how to design a new quantization scheme realizing NE seeking and preventing quantizer saturation under DoS attacks; 2. how robust is the quantized distributed NE seeking algorithm; 3. under DoS attacks, what is the lower bound of the number of quantization levels preventing quantizer saturation.
+Different from the Lyapunov-based approaches \cite{9878291, chen2022distributed}, we develop a new path to answer the above questions, which is aligned with the approaches for studying quantized consensus \cite{you2011network, li2010distributed, feng2023tcns}.
+We mention that such a new development is challenging from the technical viewpoint because NE seeking problems involve nonlinear functions, under which some key techniques for linear-system consensus in \cite{you2011network, li2010distributed, feng2023tcns} are not applicable.
 The main contributions of this paper are listed as follows: \begin{itemize} \item We develop a new quantized distributed NE seeking strategy with zooming-in and holding capabilities, which can tackle quantizer saturation problems in the presence of DoS attacks.
-The strategy reaches the so-called ``the maximum resilience" against DoS attacks as in \cite{automatica2017}. \item The lower bounds of the number of quantizer levels are explicitly calculated, under which the quantizers are not saturated under DoS attacks. \end{itemize} To be more specific, if the bound of tolerable DoS attacks denoting ``the maximum resilience" is violated, an attacker can deny all the transmissions \cite{automatica2017} and hence distributed NE seeking is impossible.
+The NE seeking strategy reaches the so-called ``the maximum resilience" against DoS attacks as in \cite{feng2017resilient}. \item The lower bounds of the number of quantizer levels are explicitly provided, under which the quantizers are not saturated even under DoS attacks. \end{itemize} Specifically, regarding the first contribution, if the bound characterizing ``the maximum resilience" is violated, an attacker can deny all the transmissions \cite{feng2017resilient} and consequently distributed NE seeking is impossible.
 Detailed comparisons with relevant papers are presented in Remark \ref{remark 5}.